ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 ##### Build

-Before you can run the program, Mbed Studio needs to build a binary.
+Before you can run the program, Mbed Studio needs to build a binary using a compiler.
+For the alpha version of Mbed Studio this compiler is GCC.
 There are multiple ways to start a build, but the easiest is to click the build icon.

 Alternatively, you can right-click (Ctrl-click) on the project in the `C++ Projects` view and then select `Build Project`.
 You can also use the menu by choosing `Project > Build Project`.
 Both begin to build a binary that you can deploy.